With the benefit of many years experience of making grants to local organisations, in 2015 the Foundation reviewed its grant-making approach.

 The Development Partners reach residents from across the borough.
 Collectively, these organisations reach over 3,200 people who would otherwise fall ‘under the radar’ of local support.

-From this we have defined a core purpose for the partnership - to explore what a “people matter” approach means in different contexts, how it can be supported and how it can improve people’s lives and experiences.
+From this we defined a core purpose for the partnership - to explore what a “people matter” approach means in different contexts, how it can be supported and how it can improve people’s lives and experiences.